 I’ve been reading the Old Testament book of Song of Solomon the last few weeks and have thinking a lot about this very intense allegory between a shepherdess and her lover.

-for your love is sweeter than wine.
+because your love is better than wine.

-your name is like its spreading fragrance.
+and your name is pleasant like expensive perfume.

-No wonder all the young women love you!
+That’s why the young women love you.

-The king has brought me into his bedroom.”
+The king takes me into his rooms.

 Scripture as a whole leads us to believe that romance is much more substantial then we dreamed it could be.
 But if we can, we should visualize Jesus’ love for us as being his motivation for doing what he has done, and is doing.
 Love is what keeps him from letting us go!